 AES Research and Recognition Awards

-A general call for nominations is issued to the full membership for all awards in the first quarter of each year.
-Awards are normally presented annually, but if no qualified candidates are nominated in a given year, at the Committee’s discretion an award may not be presented.
-Individuals may not receive any individual award more than once.
-Officers and members of the AES Board of Directors and sitting members of the Research Recognition Awards Committee are not eligible for awards during their terms of service.
+A general call for nominations for all awards is issued to the full membership during the first quarter of each year.
+Recipients may receive any individual award only once.
+Officers and members of the AES Board of Directors and sitting members of the Research and Recognition Awards Committee are not eligible for awards during their terms of service.

 Distinguished Achievement Awards

 - Distinguished Service Award: Established in 1993, this award recognizes outstanding service by an AES member in the field of epilepsy, including non-educational and non-scientific, with an emphasis on exemplary contributions to the welfare of the American Epilepsy Society and its members.

-- J. Kiffin Penry Award for Excellence in Epilepsy Care: This award was established in 1997 with an original gift from Abbott Laboratories.
-It is now supported through the J. Kiffin Penry Fund of AES.
+- J. Kiffin Penry Award for Excellence in Epilepsy Care: Established in 1997 with an original gift from Abbott Laboratories, it is now supported through the J. Kiffin Penry Fund.
 The award honors Dr. Penry’s lifelong focus on and genuine concern for the patient with epilepsy.
-It recognizes individuals (members or non-members) whose work has had a major impact on patient care and improved the quality of life for persons with epilepsy.
+It recognizes individuals, members or non-members, whose work has had a major impact on patient care and who have improved the quality of life for persons with epilepsy.

 Research Recognition Awards